 3. Anticipate with optimism

 Find the silver lining in a cloud, look at the bright side, feel good about the future, and trust that, somehow, your goals can be accomplished.
 Practice optimism by visualizing the best possible future for yourself.
-Think about thinks you are looking forward to – accomplishing a goal, a vacation, a meeting, an event.
+Think about things you are looking forward to – accomplishing a goal, a vacation, a meeting, an event.
 Close your eyes and visualize that experience in detail.
 Try to live it.
 Picture yourself reaching your goal, see the beach, the sunny days, the people you love to be around – as the brain can’t tell the difference between visualization and reality.
 When you anticipate a pleasant event, you actually live it twice and you double the positive effect of that event on your life.
 Besides, studies have shown that optimists set more and greater goals, they persevere and engage fully when life gets difficult, and they are physically healthier.
 When you have something to look forward to, you feel motivated, enthusiastic, and in control of your life.

 4. Perform acts of kindness